 You hold and play the viola just like the violin.
 With the violin, at least for me, it’s like this: I have relatively long arms.
 When I stretch out my arm and put a viola in it, everything is in the right place.
 With the violin, I always didn’t know where to put my arms and my body.
 That’s why I always felt a bit like a giant with a miniature instrument.
 And then I got the viola!
 It’s a bit like the cello: the low notes produce a kind of vibration.
 When I play, I can feel it all over my body and I find that very, very beautiful.
 That’s why the viola was much more physical and bodily for me than the violin.

-What are you most looking forward to when you think about your two concerts at the festival?
+What are you most looking forward to when you think about your concert at the festival?

 Would you say that music or culture contributes something to the democratic culture in society?